phoenixvc/PhoenixVC-Website/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide for Phoenix VC - Modernized (Windows & Linux)
+# Troubleshooting Guide for Phoenix VC - Modernized (Linux & Windows)

 This guide provides steps to resolve common issues encountered during the development and deployment of the Phoenix VC project.
-It covers verifying prerequisites, resolving Azure authentication errors, addressing general deployment problems, and offers alternatives for local development.
+It covers verifying prerequisites (with Linux as the default), resolving Azure authentication errors, addressing general deployment problems, and offers alternatives for local development.

 ---